shahrohit/git-learning/README.txt

 13. `git diff commit1 commit2` -> gives difference of all files changes
 14. `git commit -m <commit_msg>` -> commit without opening vim editior
+15. `git remote` -> list down all the remote connections names
+16. remote connection ->  It helps you to link two git repositories for uploading and downloading changes from each other

+17. `git remote add <remote name> <link of remote>` -> this command helps us to add a new link to the remote repositories and give a name to it

+18. `git remote rm <name of remote>` : this command delete a remote connection
+19. `git remote rename <oldname> <newname>` : this command renames the remote connections

+Note: The name of the remoter connections is always used to established communication between the repositories